renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/gitlab.md

 ## Run as a GitLab Pipeline
 You can use a pre-built Action Docker image to run PR-Insight as a GitLab pipeline.
-This is a simple way to get started with PR-Insight without setting up your own server.
+This is a simple way to get started with Khulnasoft Merge without setting up your own server.

 (1) Add the following file to your repository under `.gitlab-ci.yml`:
 ```yaml